-Connect with forward-thinking leaders and join individuals within the global neuroscience community to learn about scientific synergy on an international level.
+Connect with forward-thinking leaders and join individuals within the global neuroscience community to learn about the science of neurodiversity and autism.

-The Autism Tree Annual Neuroscience Conference is a day-long collaboration that showcases cutting-edge findings and innovations in the field of Neuroscience and Autism.
-This conference brings light to new groundbreaking research with the intention to foster collaborations and new ideas and create a heart connection between the global neuroscience community and families living with autism, including a panel on international Autism at Work initiatives and a panel discussion on neurodiversity from adults on the autism spectrum living successful lives.
+The Autism Tree Annual Neurodiversity (formerly Neuroscience) Conference is a day-long collaboration that showcases cutting-edge findings and innovations in the field of Neuroscience and Neurodiversity, including Autism.
+This conference brings light to new groundbreaking research on the science of neurodiversity with the intention to foster collaborations and new ideas and create a heart connection between the global neuroscience community and families living with a neurodiverse or autistic loved one, including a panel discussion on neurodiversity from adults on the autism spectrum living successful lives.

-When AT created this event in 2015, we designed it to not be your ordinary scientific meeting, but rather an encounter of people with various backgrounds and open-minds who care about autistic individuals.
+When Autism Tree created this event in 2015, we designed it to not be your ordinary scientific meeting, but rather an encounter of people with various backgrounds and open-minds who care about autistic individuals and the neurodiverse community.
 We are interested in different global perspectives, so the meeting is attended by top scientists, researchers, families, foundations, donors, local media and therapists.

 Never miss out on all of Autism Tree's news and upcoming events!

 Get our monthly e-newsletter delivered straight to your inbox.